-Consumers across every region and income level continually demonstrate that corporate social responsibility and sustainability practices drive their purchasing decisions – is that true for you too?
+Consumers continually demonstrate that corporate social responsibility and sustainability practices drive purchasing decisions.

 In 2015, The Neilsen Company released a report that concluded that a brand’s commitment to sustainability was so important that 66% of consumers worldwide were willing to pay more for sustainable brands.
 That figure was up 11% from the previous year, and in the three years since the report was released consumers across every region and income level continually demonstrate that corporate social responsibility and sustainability practices drive their purchasing decisions.